navyblueyes/Udemy-React-Typescript/notes/Using TypeScript with React by Dmytro Danylov.md

             1. `<generics>` conflict with JSX in `.tsx` files
 1. Types part 2
     1. Interfaces
+        1. When to use...
+            1. When you want to describe... but not use
+                1.
+            1.
         1. Why does this work?
             1. ![](img/c01s02.01.png)
                 1. because both variables have the same shape